How do you transport a body interstate in Australia?

 For listings of funeral directors by state, browse our directory.

-When the deceased lived interstate but died at home
+When the deceased lived interstate but passed away at home

 If your loved one lived in NSW but passed away while visiting family in QLD, the death is registered in QLD (where it happened), not NSW.
 The certificate is valid nationally.
 The body can then be transported back to NSW for the funeral if the family chooses.